 Working in customer service can be very rewarding, but it can also be very demanding.
 Most customer service agents must deal with angry customers daily.
 Customer service representatives must be able to take these unhappy people and turn them into satisfied and loyal customers.
 During a customer service call, this is no easy feat when a person enters the conversation angry or upset.

 When someone is already upset, it is easy for problems to snowball.
 One wrong word from a customer service agent could mean the loss of a customer forever.
 However, customer service call agents cannot just placate customers; they do have problems to solve, and some issues cannot be resolved.
 Customer service agents should be able to walk a fine line between being stern and being friendly.
 All words that are exchanged over a customer service line carry weight.
-If you are a customer service agent or are training agents for your business, be careful to avoid these common verbal slip-ups that may ruin a customer’s experience.
+If you are a good customer service agent or are training agents for your business, be careful to avoid these common verbal slip-ups that may ruin a customer’s experience.

 - I can’t help you with that